jkomoros/sudoku/cmd/dokugen-analysis/README.md

 Install pip: `sudo easy_install pip`
 Install scikit: `sudo pip install -U numpy scipy scikit-learn`

+## Creating a sampled relative_difficulties

+To create a sampled relativedifficulties, build a full relativedifficulties.csv.
+Then run:

+awk 'NR == 1 || NR % 10 == 0' relativedifficulties.csv > relativedifficulties_SAMPLED.csv

 ## Quick A/B pattern

 To quickkly tell if a change to the library helped r2, from dokugen-analysis folder, run: